Last updated: March 8, 2026

-CourtRules.app provides a database of federal court rules, standing orders, and individual judge procedures.
+CourtRules.app provides a database of federal court rules, standing orders, individual judge procedures, and privacy enforcement intelligence.
 The Service includes:

 Subject to these Terms, you may access and use the Service for lawful purposes.
 You may use information from the Service for legal research, case preparation, and integration into legal tools and products.